-22 Questions to Ask Your Band or DJ
+22 Questions to Ask Your Wedding Band or DJ

 The music can make or break a party, which means the band or DJ is one of the most important factors of your reception.
 And you definitely don't want to hire someone without thoroughly vetting them first.
 Ask the below questions when you meet with any potential musicians to find the right fit for you.